Get started

 Usage scenario: Offer expiry example

-As an example, we can use Criteria filter to create an offer expiry period in the flow.
+As an example, you can use Criteria filter to create an offer expiry period in the flow.

-When a recipient replies to the original outbound SMS, the reply will come back into Pendula, and the split will check whether it was received before the expiry - i.e. was it received 2 days before or 2 days after the original messages sent?
+When a recipient replies to the original outbound SMS, the reply will come back into Pendula, and the split will check whether it was received before the expiry - i.e. was it received 2 days before or 2 days after the original message was sent?

 In the criteria builder: